 Seven local authorities (Darlington, Durham, Hartlepool, Middlesbrough, Newcastle, Redcar & Cleveland and Stockton) are working in partnership to deliver this facility and are currently selecting a partner to build and operate the TV ERF through a competitive tender process.
 The selected operator will be awarded a 29-year contract to design, build and operate the facility, with the potential to extend by a further eleven years.

 Three bidders were shortlisted and Final Tenders were submitted by Viridor and Green Recovery Projects Ltd in March 2023.
-The project partners have agreed to temporarily pause evaluation of these tenders, and the appointment of a Preferred Tenderer, owing to uncertainty around electricity offtake for the plant, which has a substantial bearing on the procurement process.
+Owing to uncertainty around electricity offtake for the plant, the project partners temporarily stopped evaluation of these tenders and the appointment of a Preferred Tenderer but re-engaged in dialogue with the Tenderers in 2024.
 More information about this can be found in our updated FAQ document.

 In addition to providing an essential sanitation service and a sustainable means of treating the region’s residual waste, the TV ERF will contribute towards economic regeneration and development in the local area.